EigenHermit/show_stamp/README.md

 # show_stamp
-This enable you to access the strong lensing candidates that preseneted in He et al. 2020
+This enables you to access the strong lensing candidates that preseneted in He et al. 2020
 In the github, we provided the 27 sources list in Table B1.
 Furthermore, we also provided all of the sources in M1 and in the Table B1 through Microsoft drive.
 Totally, it cotains 8143+6 sources.